IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 }
 ```

-We take the previos state, add and undo information to it, and replace it in the hisotry stack.
+We take the previous state, add and undo information to it, and replace it in the hisotry stack.
 The code above defines an object _undoData_ similar to the _data_ one, having in addition a flag that says the state needs to be undone.

 ```